-We are a Vancouver SEO marketing and social media agency that was contacted by the nice people at Databox to contribute to an article about social media and SEO.
+We are a Vancouver SEO marketing and social media agency that was contacted by Databox to contribute to an article about social media and SEO.
 Specifically, their question was about common SEO mistakes and misconceptions around SEO.

-In the spirit of sharing, we gratefully accepted Databox’s kind offer and wrote an article about the top 10 SEO mistakes.
+We gratefully accepted Databox’s kind offer and wrote an article about the top 10 SEO mistakes.
+This is the article.

 We see a lot of SEO mistakes!
 We recognize them because we made the same ones.
 With SEO you learn the hard way and it can hurt badly.